How to write a financial analyst resume?

-Financial analysts have to be extremely detail-oriented and possess strong critical thinking skills to provide analysis on accounting and other related projects.
+Both corporates and businessmen rely on the knowledge and skills of financial analysts every day.
+They have to be extremely detail-oriented and possess strong critical thinking skills to provide analysis on accounting and other related projects.

-Your personal details should include your: Name, Phone Number, Email-id, Location, LinkedIn Id / Website
+- Your personal details should include your: Name, Phone Number, Email-id, Location, LinkedIn Id / Website.

-Maintain a cause-effect relationship in all points to create an impact in the minds of the recruiter concerning your performance.
+- Maintain a cause-effect relationship in all points to create an impact in the minds of the recruiter concerning your performance.

 - Write your location in city/state format for job applications in your country of residence.
 If you are applying for opportunities abroad, use the city/country format.